AliciaFrederick/choice-and-chance/content/System/index.md

 A Teller can move anywhere **Close** to perform an action once per turn.

 Any abilities in the game will have these distances in mind, and can be played in a “Theatre of the Mind” style of play.
 Though this can easily translate to tabletop play depending on preference.

-### Vitality

-Vitality is a measure of a character’s physical and mental well-being.
-It is not just a statistic for combat.
-Each Teller starts with 10 vitality, which can be increased.

-### Resting

-Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.

-- Breather: Recover 1 Vitality, takes 1 action
-- Respite: Recover 2 Vitality, takes 10 minutes
-- Short Rest: Recover 3 Vitality, takes 1 hour
-- Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.

 ### Armor